Radionuclide Basics: Uranium

 The U.S. mining industry can retrieve uranium in two ways.
 The first is to mine rock that contains uranium.
 The second is to use strong chemicals to dissolve uranium from underground rocks into ground water, and then pump the water to the surface.
 The waste from these processes is more radioactive than the natural rock because the natural radioactive material in the earth is now exposed and concentrated.
 This waste can contaminate water, soil and air if it is not disposed of properly.
 Uranium eventually decays to radium.
 Radium decays to release a radioactive gas called radon.
 Radon in underground uranium mines is a greater radiation hazard to miners than uranium.
 Without precautions (i.e. ventilation) radon can collect in the mine shafts where it is inhaled by miners.
 Learn more about uranium mines and mills.

 A person can be exposed to uranium by inhaling dust in air, or ingesting water and food.
 The general population is exposed to trace levels of uranium primarily through food and water.
-Learn more about radionuclides in ecosystems.
+Learn about background radiation.

 People who live near federal government facilities that made or tested nuclear weapons, or facilities that mine or process uranium ore or enrich uranium for reactor fuel, may have increased exposure to uranium.
 Uranium that is depleted (U-235) is used in industrial settings (i.e. counterweights).